 Mr. I. Magination premiered as a local New York City children’s program on Sunday, April 24th, 1949 at 6:30PM on WCBS-TV.
 Paul Tripp created the series, wrote the episodes and served as host.
-The series was produced by Worthington Minor, Norman Pincus and Irving Pincus and directed, at least initially, by Hugh Rogers.
-In addition to Tripp, regulars included Ted Tiller, Joe Silver and Ruth Enders, who was married to Tripp).
+The series was produced by Worthington Minor, Norman Pincus and Irving Pincus.
+It was directed, at least initially, by Hugh Rogers.
+In addition to Tripp, regulars included Ted Tiller, Joe Silver and Ruth Enders (who was married to Tripp).

-For the purposes of this guide I’ve decided to arbitrarily call the Sunday, September 25th, 1949 broadcast the end of Season One, when in fact that series never took a break and continued airing new episodes through June of 1950 before taking the summer off.
-Beginning with the October 2nd, 1949 episodes the series moved back to 6:30PM, likely as part of the overall plan for the 1949-1950 season on CBS.
+For the purposes of this guide I’ve decided to arbitrarily call the Sunday, September 25th, 1949 broadcast the end of Season 1, when in fact that series never took a break and continued airing new episodes through June 1950 before taking the summer off.
+Beginning with the October 2nd, 1949 episode, the series moved back to 6:30PM, likely as part of the network’s plan for the 1949-1950 season.

-|22.||“Queen Elizabeth I”||09/18/1949||Paley|
+|22||“Queen Elizabeth I”||09/18/1949||Paley|